 Homemade Laundry Detergent

-I have always been able to get a pretty good deal on laundry soap.
-This recipe makes 2 gallons and cost less then $1.00.
+Have you ever considered making your own laundry soap?
+If you haven’t you should.
+I have been making my own for over four years.
+I’ve always been able to get a pretty good deal on laundry soap.
+But this homemade laundry detergent recipe makes 2 gallons and costs less than $1.00.
 I paid $1.50 for 50 ounces of regular detergent it was on sale and with a coupon.
 So about $7.50 compared to $1.00.
-That is a fantastic savings!
-I was able to find all the products at Meijers.
-I paid $2.99 for the Super Washing Soda, $2.69 for the Borax and $1.00 for thr Fels- Naptha bar.
+That is a fantastic saving!
+I was able to find all the products at my local grocers.
+I paid $2.99 for the Super Washing Soda, $2.69 for the Borax and $1.00 for the Fels- Naptha bar.

 1/2 cup Super Washing Soda